• Skip to primary navigation

 Preparing the lamb

-1. In a round baking tin cover the bottom with olive oil and sprinkle some salt
+1. In a round roasting pan, cover the bottom with olive oil and sprinkle some kosher salt

-2. Place the crown roast lamb in the middle of the pan and season with salt
+2. Place the crown rack of lamb in the center of the pan, meat side down, and season with salt

 4. Put the peeled and chopped potatoes around the lamb